HELENA JETTE, BOARD PRESIDENT

 Why is the work that Greater Indiana does important to you?
 I firmly believe that the Greater Indiana is providing a better world for current and future generations by increasing the adoption, awareness, and understanding of alternative fuels and technologies.
 By championing these solutions, Greater Indiana is actively protecting human health, combating climate change, and taking a step toward realizing environmental justice for our most vulnerable and disadvantaged communities.

 How does your role further the expertise and mission of Greater Indiana?
-As a Director, Clean Air Initiatives with the American Lung Association, I focus on projects that provide measurable health and air quality improvements by promoting and implementing renewable energy and transportation technologies, with a heavy focus on the adoption of alternative fuels.
-I also act as a key contact and resource for industry partners and stakeholders across the United States by sharing the latest information on sustainable transportation and energy solutions, human health, climate change, and social and environmental justice.
+As a Director at Clean Air Initiatives with the American Lung Association, I focus on projects that provide measurable health and air quality improvements by promoting and implementing renewable energy and transportation technologies, with a heavy focus on the adoption of alternative fuels.
+I also act as a key resource for industry partners and stakeholders across the United States by sharing the latest information on sustainable transportation and energy solutions, human health, climate change, and social and environmental justice.

 BRANDON SEITZ, BOARD MEMBER